MuleSoft-Forge/.github/README.md

 ![image](https://github.com/user-attachments/assets/32289766-e536-4f36-b956-2d135cb7d872)
-Welcome to MuleSoft Forge: Community-Driven Assets
+# Welcome to MuleSoft Forge: Community-Driven Assets

+1

-Purpose: The one-stop shop for Community Assets
+**Purpose: The one-stop shop for Community Assets**

 Imagine a single, vibrant space where powerful MuleSoft assets, crafted by our community, lives and thrives.
-We know there are already wonderful contributions out there, scattered across the ecosystem.
-Let's bring them together.
+We know there are **already wonderful contributions out there**, scattered across the ecosystem. **Let's bring them together**.
 MuleSoft Forge is the unified, open-source hub, built for us, by us – the definitive destination for all community contributions, both existing and future.

+2

-Your invitation to Build
+**Your invitation to Build**

-Join us on GitHub.
+Join us on [GitHub](https://github.com/MuleSoft-Forge).
 Your skills, your passion, your contributions – they're the foundation of MuleSoft Forge.
-Be part of creating a vital resource center for the entire MuleSoft community.
-Let's build this together.
+Be part of creating a **vital resource center** for the entire MuleSoft community. **Let's build this together.   • **How to [Contribute](https://docs.mulesoftforge.com/mulesoft-forge-initiative/how-to-contribute)** • **Reach out and post us a message

-• How to Contribute

-• Reach out and post us a message